Tagged: short story

 That morning, as Imperial security drones scanned the campus, Little Beaver crouched inside an unfinished lecture hall, spray-painting blueprints onto the concrete floor.
 Except they weren’t buildings — they were rivers, mapped in stolen geospatial data.

 He spoke as he worked, recording into a small transmitter.
 “Ma, if you’re hearing this — I’m sorry for not checking in.
-The Second Letterists have found a way into Mindsoft’s architecture.
+The Third Letterists have found a way into Mindsoft’s architecture.
 Not digital — physical.
 The servers sit on top of the old aqueduct vault.
 If we can breach the foundation, we can flood the core.
 Literally.
 The river will wash the machine clean.”

 He paused, glancing toward the window.
 The sky was gray with surveillance drones.